In The Shadows - Book cover

 He flicked his head toward Grey.
 “Take her to the house.
 I’ll figure out how to deal with her later.”

 Grey touched the small of my back and pushed me forward.
-Even though it was only gently, I stumbled a little.
+Though it was gentle, I stumbled a little.

-I hung my head as I trudged back to the house, feeling the eyes of the pack members following me before they quickly dipped their heads back toward the ground at Grey’s warning growl.
+I hung my head as I trudged back to the house, feeling the eyes of the pack members on me before they dipped their heads back toward the ground at Grey’s warning growl.

 I scuffed my feet along the ground, kicking a rock that was in my way.
 “I hate this,” I grumbled to myself.
 But Grey’s excellent hearing caught my words anyway.